 $ python stream/mic.py -s silvius-server.voxhub.io | python grammar/main.py

-and follow the setup instructions in the README.
-Each recognition worker needs about 2.4GB of RAM.
+When running, each recognition worker needs about 2.4GB of RAM.

 This project is built on the Kaldi speech recognition toolkit, which does all the hard work.
 We used Voxforge and Tedlium speech models.
 The client/server code is based on Tanel Alumäe's gstreamer server (see a demo!).
 This project would not have been possible without the guidance of Professor Homayoon Beigi.